cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 ### 2.5.
 Uploading Raw Data
 #### 2.5.1.
 OSM Data
-Upload raw OSM data in the same stack PostgreSQL database as the 3D buildings using [stack-data-uploader] as a set of points and polygons of `.gml` data.
+Upload raw OSM data using [stack-data-uploader] as a set of points and polygons of `.gml` data.
 The data structure and config file to upload the raw OSM data in stack-data-uploader is located in [inputs] directory.
-Ensure that the database specified in [osm.json](inputs/config/osm.json) is the same database where the 3D buildings is located.

 To prepare OSM data in `.gml` format
 1) Download desired bounding box from [BBBike.org](https://extract.bbbike.org/) (check junk email) or [GeoFabrik](https://download.geofabrik.de/) in `.pbf` format.